tapis-project/camera-traps/README.md

 From the top-level camera-traps directory, issue the following command to build the application's Docker images:

 make build
 See [Makefile](https://github.com/tapis-project/camera-traps/blob/main/Makefile) for details.
-From the [releases](https://github.com/tapis-project/camera-traps/tree/main/releases) directory, navigate to the subdirectory of the specific release you want to run.
+Use the installer [install script](installer/install.sh) to create a run directory.
+See the installer [README](installer/README.md) for more details.
+Then, navigate to the new run directory.
 Issue the following command to run the application, including the external plugins for which it's configured:

 docker-compose up
-See [docker-compose.yaml](https://github.com/tapis-project/camera-traps/blob/main/releases/0.3.2/docker-compose.yml) for details.
+See [docker-compose.yaml](installer/templates/docker-compose.yml) for details.
 From the same release directory, issue the following command to stop the application:

 docker-compose down